Practical founder guide v1

 • Annual accounts filed within 7 months.

-SARL-S to SARL Conversion Checklist Use before growth, investors, or capital above EUR 12,000.
+SARL-S to SARL conversion checklist Use before growth, investors, or capital above EUR 12,000.

 • Conversion trigger identified.